Grid system key concepts¶

 And here's how the grid system divides its content into 12 virtual columns:

-Key concept: Roles in the grid system
+Key concept: Roles in the grid system¶

 Controls can assume one of 5 roles in the grid system:

-• container: A control that contains the entire interface layout while keeping the content width within a readable and manageable range.
+: A control that contains the entire interface layout while keeping the content width within a readable and manageable range.

 Note

-All controls can be aligned using the grid system by assigning them a role with the g or g-role attributes.
+All controls can be aligned using the grid system by assigning them a role with the g

-"row" role
+"row" role¶

-Controls with the row role take up an entire line in the layout.
+role take up an entire line in the layout.

 Example: